gparrella12/TheRandomOracles_E-Voting/README.md

 # How to Run

-It's necessary to clone the repository in your favourite IDE and run the SimulateProtocol.java file in Protocol package.
+You can clone the repository in your favourite IDE and run the SimulateProtocol.java file in the Protocol package.

 # Who can contribute to this project?